aristotelis79/aspnetcore-grpc-samples/README.md

-# Samples of gRPC services in ASP.NET Core 5.0 (work in progress)
+# Samples of gRPC services in ASP.NET Core 6.0

 ## Prerequistes